About

 Jake Eyler

-Jake utilizes Acceptance and Commitment Therapy (ACT) for use with individuals, minors, and groups.
-Additionally, Jake is trained in Emotion-Focused Therapy (EFT) with family systems and neuroscience insights in work with couples.
+Jake primarily uses Acceptance and Commitment Therapy (ACT) with individuals, minors, and groups.
+Jake is also trained in Emotion-Focused Therapy (EFT), incorporating family systems and neuroscience to support couples.

 Background